smithCoders/smithCoders/README.md

 🌱 Currently learning Django, Postgres, and MySQL.

-💬 Ask me about Node.js, Express.js, MongoDB, Django, and backend development in general.
+💬 Ask me about Node.js, Express.js, MongoDB and backend development in general.

 📫 Reach out to me: Just drop a "Hello" on my social media.